dflex-js/dflex/packages/dnd/README.md

 ### Register element

-Each element should be registered in DnD store be active
+Each element should be registered in DnD store in order to be active later

 ```ts
 store.register({ id: string, element: Node });